FinotiLucas/Ikigai/README.md

 ### :muscle: Project

-<b>All Nihon</b> It is an application that serves as a way to organize the most important information about your favorite anime / manga, in addition to making you discover much more content
+<b>Ikigai</b> It is an application that serves as a way to organize the most important information about your favorite anime / manga, in addition to making you discover much more content